A voice for

 Green tea is a healthy and refreshing daily drink that can be a good replacement for coffee, and may be better tolerated than black tea.
 There is some suggestion that it can be a useful part of a weight-loss regime.

 For health problems it may best be seen as a long term health and wellbeing measure rather than a quick fix.
-It can be considered as a preventative against heart and circulatory disease, late-onset diabetes, dementia and even cancer.
-It is probably best value if you have high cholesterol levels, high blood pressure, and/or raised BMI (body-mass index).
+It can be considered as a preventative against heart and circulatory disease, late-onset diabetes, and even dementia.
+Green tea’s actions are likely most beneficial in individuals with high cholesterol levels, high blood pressure, and/or raised BMI (body-mass index).

 • Into the heart of green tea